hudl/HudlFfmpeg/doc/quickstart.md

 For example, in the above example we added two inputs *bar-1.mp4* and *bar-2.mp4*.
 The resulting stage command would contain a reference to both streams.
 If we were then to concatenate these files (like in the example below) the stage command would contain a reference to the concatenated stream.

 Each ffmpeg command has a Filtergraph, which is made up of filterchains.
-So to create a filterchain we can use the ```Filterchain.FilterTo<TResourceType>()``` construct.
+So to create a filterchain we can use the ```Filterchain.FilterTo<TStreamType>()``` construct.

 ```csharp
 using Hudl.Ffmpeg.Sugar;